WAYS TO DEAL WITH ANXIETY

 So often when you’re going through chronic anxiety, it’s hard to know where to start.
 If this is you right now, this list is for you.
 So here goes;

-The first positive way to deal with anxiety and reduce it is to take action yourself.
-I get it, you feel like shit, you don’t wanna do anything and you’re generally feeling like there’s no hope.
+The first positive way to tackle anxiety and reduce it is to take action yourself.
+I get it, you feel like poop, you don’t wanna do anything and you’re generally feeling like there’s no hope.

 This isn’t easy, I’m not going to make it seem like it’s a breeze.
 If you’re anything like I was, you’re not only anxious but you’re also depressed, which makes it even harder to see a light at the end of the tunnel.